Types of Water Testing & How to Test Water

 The more of these hydrogen ions there are in a solution, the more acidic that water is.
-Acidity effects taste of water, but it can also affect how health water is to consume.
+Acidity affects the taste of water, but it can also affect how healthy water is to consume.
 Drinking water that’s not neutral enough in acidity can make people sick!

 Other Types of Testing

 There are some basic water tests that don’t have anything to do with chemical testing: conductivity, odor, sediment, and turbidity.
 Not relevant in all situations, these tests create a measure of the more physical traits of a water sample.

 Is it clear, or clouded with sand and silt?
 Does it smell swampy, or fresh?
 How well does it convey electricity—and what does that say about the mineral content?

 What is the most important water quality test?

 Quality of drinking water indicates water acceptability for human consumption.
 Water quality depends on water composition influenced by natural processes and human activities.